What Does Bear Poop Look Like?

 How to Identify Black Bear Scat

-Black bear scat often has a similar shape to human feces.
-It’s tubular and tapered, but much larger than what you might be used to.
+Black bear scat often has a similar shape to and can look like human feces.
+It’s tubular, tapered and segmented but much larger than what you might be used to.

 It is up to 12 inches long and 2 or 3 inches in diameter.
 If you look closely, you’ll see lots of fibers and hairs, as well as little bones.